University Academic Advising Community Bylaws

 - If changes need to be made, the bylaws will be ratified by majority vote

 Article IX - Amendments

-- Amendments can be presented by UAAC membership to the UAAC Executive Committee and ratified by a two-thirds majority of the UAAC Executive Committee.
+- Amendments can be presented by UAAC membership to the UAAC Executive Committee and ratified by a majority of the UAAC Executive Committee.

 Last updated 6/28/22